mamba-org/micromamba-docker/README.md

   [mamba-org/micromamba-docker](https://github.com/mamba-org/micromamba-docker/))
 - base image name
    - for Alpine base images, this portion of the tag is set to `alpine`
-   - for CUDA base images, this porition of the tag is set to `<ubuntu_code_name>-cuda-<cuda_version>`
+   - for CUDA base images, this portion of the tag is set to `<ubuntu_code_name>-cuda-<cuda_version>`
    - for Debian base images, this portion of the tag is set to the code name (such as `bullseye`) plus `-slim` if derived from a slim image